 In commercetools, we found a modern platform with a cloud-native architecture.
 It is easy to expand and scale.
 The entire MACH approach fits the architecture of the project.

 Which microservices from commercetools are you currently using for The Green Deal?

 To start with, we have four different headless front-ends: for our partners, their customers, warehouse management and our webshop.
 All are based on React (nxt.js).
 The integration with commercetools is mainly done via GraphQL.
 All trading functions are based on your microservices, including product presentation, ordering process, discounts, customer database, channels, pricing, etc. It is the ideal all-round solution for us.

-Read the first part of this Blog series to know how The Green Deal and its partnership with commercetools started.
+Read in the first part of this Blog series how The Green Deal and its partnership with commercetools started.